Hard Water in Perth: Which Suburbs Are Worst?

 Limescale builds up inside your kettle, washing machine, and hot water system.
 White crust appears on taps, around shower fittings, and on glass shower screens.

 In northern Perth, this happens fast.
-In Two Rocks or Wanneroo, scale buildup appears in weeks.
-In softer areas, scale takes months to appear.
+In Two Rocks or Wanneroo, scale buildup can appear in weeks.
+In softer areas, scale takes months to show up.

 How Does Perth Compare to Other Australian Cities?

-Perth is one of the most affected cities among all hard water cities in Australia.
+Among the hard water areas in Australia, Perth’s northern suburbs sit at the extreme end.
 Most of its supply comes from groundwater.
 Cities like Melbourne and Sydney draw from protected mountain catchments.
 That water picks up very few minerals.

 Hard water in Adelaide averages 97 to 103 mg/L across the city.
-Adelaide’s water comes from the River Murray rather than aquifers.
-Different source, similar result for northern suburb residents.
+Adelaide’s water comes from the River Murray instead of aquifers.
+Different source, same result for northern suburb residents.

 Lena’s Experience: Perth Northern Suburbs